jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In presence of exceptions it may seem that linear functions do not
 necessarily consume their arguments.
-For instance, an ``IOL a`` may
+For instance, an ``RIO a`` may
 abort before closing its file handles.
 And because of ``catch`` we are
 able to be observe this effect.